iqra0908/MLOps-Ind-Project-1/README.md

 This script uses the SpeechT5 model from the Hugging Face Transformers library to convert text into speech.
 It utilizes the Microsoft SpeechT5 model for text-to-speech synthesis and the SpeechT5HifiGan model for vocoding.

-## Installation:
+## Installation

-1. Clone the repository:
+1. Clone the repository: `git clone <repository_url>`
-   git clone <repository_url>

-2. Create and activate a virtual environment (optional but recommended): python -m venv env source env/bin/activate

-3. Install the required dependencies: pip install transformers datasets torch soundfile

-4. Run the script:
-   python text-to-speech.py
+2. Create a new Conda environment: `conda create -n text-to-speech python=3.9`
+3. Activate the Conda environment: `conda activate text-to-speech`
+4. Install the required dependencies using the Makefile: `make install`
+5. Alternatively, you can manually install the dependencies using the following command: `pip install -r requirements.txt`

-## Usage:
+## Usage

-1. Customize the text you want to convert to speech: text = "hello! how are you?"
+1. Customize the text you want to convert to speech.
+Open text-to-speech.py in a text editor and modify the text variable with your desired input text.

-2. Run the script:
-   python text-to-speech.py
+2. Run the script using the Makefile: `make run` Alternatively, you can run the script directly using the following command: `python text-to-speech.py`
 3. The script will generate an audio file named "speech.wav" containing the synthesized speech.

-## Configuration:
+## Configuration
 You can modify the script to change the input text or customize other settings.
 Additionally, you can explore different models available in the Hugging Face model hub for text-to-speech conversion.

 Please note that a stable internet connection is required to download the pre-trained models.

+If you encounter any issues or errors, make sure to check the troubleshooting section or reach out for support.

+Enjoy converting text to speech!

 ## Project Requirements: